cla-cif/english-with-claudia/README.md

 - __Navigation Bar__

-  - The full responsive navigation bar is made for easy navigation across all devices.
-It includes links to the "About Me" section and "Contact Me" form which is the     website's core.
+  - The navigation bar includes links to the "About Me" section and "Contact Me" form which is the website's core.
 The navigation bar is intentionally fixed to the top to avoid distraction and convey each section message in the most clear and direct way.

 ![Nav Bar](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/nav.jpeg)